ceccec/zero-stimulus/README.md

 # Zero-Stimulus PWA

-A Progressive Web App for creating zero-stimulus environments to help you focus and be more productive.
+A Progressive Web App built with **Stimulus.js** for creating zero-stimulus environments to help you focus and be more productive.

 ## 🚀 Installation